materialsproject/fireworks/docs/workflow_tutorial.rst

 #.
 This prints out ``The sum of [10, 2] is: 12`` - just as we desired!

-You've now successfully completed an example of passing information between workflows.
-You now have a sense of how one step of a workflow can modify the inputs of future steps.
-There are many types of workflow modifications that are possible (listed in future tutorials).
+You've now successfully completed an example of passing information between workflows!
+You should now have a rough sense of how one step of a workflow can modify the inputs of future steps.
+There are many types of workflow modifications that are possible, including file transfer operations (listed in future tutorials).
 For now, we will continue by quickly running a complex workflow.

 A complex workflow
 ==================